Regions of Wales: Modern usage

 Since devolution, the Welsh Government is making efforts to increase connection between north and south.
-Although in 2013, there were reports that the Welsh Government potentially shortchanged the north by £131.53 million, which critics describe to be proof of a modern north–south divide.
-The government responded stating the figures are "highly misleading", as it ignores funding through Wales-wide programmes, and that the government has spent more on health and transport in the north than the south-east, and more on education than the national average.
-Then First Minister of Wales, Carwyn Jones disagreed that there was a north–south divide in Wales, but stated that there would "never be a time" that people will no longer see a north–south divide.
+However in 2013 there were reports that the Welsh Government may have short-changed the north by £131.53 million, which critics describe as proof of a modern north–south divide.
+The government responded that the figures are "highly misleading", as they ignore funding through Wales-wide programmes, and that the government has spent more on health and transport in the north than in the south-east, and more on education than the national average.
+The then First Minister of Wales, Carwyn Jones, disagreed that there was a north–south divide in Wales, but stated that there would "never be a time" that people will no longer see a north–south divide.

 There is a part-ministerial post in the Welsh Cabinet for "North Wales", and a North Wales office of the Senedd.
 Plaid Cymru has called for a trans-Wales railway as a solution to bridge the cultural divide between north and south.

 There is a north–south divide in language, not only between more and less Welsh-speaking areas, but also in terms of accents (both relating to English and Welsh) and dialects of Welsh.
+There is also a cultural divide between "gogs" in the north and "hwntws" in the south.

-There may be a tourism divide between north and south Wales due to geographic and existing transport capabilities, with tourism in the north aimed for nearby tourists from the rest of the UK and closer airports in Liverpool and Manchester, for day trips and staycations.
-Whereas strategies for the south by the devolved administrations aim for more international and longer term tourism through Cardiff Airport in the south.
+There may be a tourism divide between north and south Wales due to geographic and existing transport capabilities, with tourism in the north aimed at nearby tourists from the rest of the UK and closer airports in Liverpool and Manchester, for day trips and staycations; whereas strategies for the south by the devolved administrations aim for more international and longer-term tourism through Cardiff Airport in the south.
 Strategies based on drawing tourists through Cardiff Airport may not have a big impact on the north due to a lack of connectivity with Cardiff Airport and the north of Wales.